adapt-security/adapt-authoring/docs/install-dev.md

 3. Run `npm link MODULE_NAME` to install a symlink in your `adapt-authoring` installation.<br/>_ALTERNATIVE_ The included `dev-init` npm task goes one step further than the default `npm link` behaviour, and automatically runs `npm link MODULE_NAME` for all modules listed in the adapt-authoring dependencies.
 To use this, you simply need to run `npm run dev-init` from your root `adapt-authoring` folder.<br/>**Note: this script will need to be re-run each time you run `npm install`.**

 ### Important note
-Symlinks won't work with nested dependencies (i.e. where `adapt-authoring-moduleA` depends on `adapt-authoring-moduleB` and where `adapt-authoring-moduleB` isn't listed in the main adapt-authoring dependencies).
+Symlinks won't work with nested dependencies (i.e. where `adapt-authoring-module1` depends on `adapt-authoring-module2` and where `adapt-authoring-module2` isn't listed in the main adapt-authoring dependencies).

-To work around this issue, you can simply list `adapt-authoring-moduleB` in your adapt-authoring `package.json` dependencies.
+To work around this issue, you can simply list `adapt-authoring-module1` in your adapt-authoring `package.json` dependencies.

 ## Configuration
 Configuration files are stored in the `conf` folder and named according to the `NODE_ENV` environment variable (`production` is assumed if none is specified), e.g. `/conf/dev.config.js`.